neswartz/CNC-Warmup-Program-Generator/README.md

 Notes:

-- If any CLI argument is provided, the program runs in CLI mode; otherwise, it opens the GUI.
+- Any CLI argument triggers CLI mode; otherwise, the GUI opens.
 - Without `--output`, the program is printed to stdout.

 ## Configuration